kajado/jtl-connector-yoast/README.md

-Copy all Files to /wp-content/plugins/woo-jtl-connector/plugins/
+Copy all files to /wp-content/plugins/woo-jtl-connector/plugins/